apache/gobblin/gobblin-docs/case-studies/Hive-Distcp.md

 # Configure Hive Distcp Job

 Below is the sample job config of running Gobblin hive distcp.
 Gobblin job constructs and data flow are the same as [Gobblin distcp](http://gobblin.readthedocs.io/en/latest/adaptors/Gobblin-Distcp/).
-The only difference is the `gobblin.data.profile.class` and hive related properties.
+The only difference is the `gobblin.dataset.profile.class` and hive related properties.

 ```
 job.name=SampleHiveDistcp